If you think you may have been exposed to HIV, it is important to look for a confidential HIV test in your region.

 HIV stands for Human Immunodeficiency Virus.
 This is a virus that attacks the immune system and can eventually cause AIDS (Acquired Immune Deficiency Syndrome).

-Over time, and without treatment, HIV gradually destroys the body's defenses against disease, leaving it vulnerable to many infections and cancers that do not normally develop.
+Over time, and without treatment, HIV gradually weakens the body's defenses against disease, leaving it vulnerable to many infections and cancers that do not normally develop.

-Proper medical treatment can significantly slow down HIV, and decrease its impact on the immune system.
+Proper medical treatment can significantly slow down HIV and decrease its impact on the immune system.
 Some people now living with HIV may never develop AIDS and can live a normal life span.
-Studies indicate that starting treatment very soon after infection makes a significant difference.
+Studies show that starting treatment as soon as possible after infection makes a significant difference.